Erlitou: Tombs and burials

 The tombs of elites and commoners are located near their respective residential areas.
 More than 400 graves have been discovered during excavations at the site.
 In contrast to the cemeteries of Neolithic and Late Shang settlements, there are no formal areas set aside for burials.
 Tombs are located haphazardly, adjacent to or directly underlying houses, courtyards, and roads.
-These tombs are generally found by themselves or in small clusters arranged in rows.
-Land use appears to have frequently alternated between tombs and houses, and so tomb sites were likely used for relatively short intervals.
+These tombs are generally found by themselves or in clusters arranged in rows.
+Land use appears to have alternated between tombs and houses, and so tomb sites were possibly used for shorter intervals.
 Archaeologists such as Liu Li have theorized that this sharp distinction from other Chinese mortuary traditions stems from Erlitou's demographic composition of migrants from many unrelated small kin groups.

 Two particularly dense assemblages of elite tombs are located to the north and northeast of the complex.
-Ceramic vessels are the most common grave goods found at Erlitou, although in the tombs of elites, bronze ritual vessels, turquoise, and jade have also been found.
-Most graves are small and shallow, with little to no grave goods, although some contain a secondary ledge within the grave and a coffin.
+Ceramic vessels are the most common grave goods found at Erlitou, while in the tombs of elites, bronze ritual vessels, turquoise, and jade have also been found.
+Some graves have no grave goods, while some contain a secondary ledge within the grave and a coffin.
 The largest tomb at the site is 5.2 x 4.5 m and 6 m deep, with the remains of a wooden coffin.
 The ornamentation of the tomb is unknown, as it was looted in antiquity.
-About ten of the largest graves have traces of wooden coffins with cinnabar dye, which likely had ritual significance.
+About ten of the largest graves have traces of wooden coffins with cinnabar dye, which possibly had ritual significance.

 Some graves have been found without proper burial whatsoever, whether found within a suspected sacrificial area or disposed in pits.
 Some of these skeletons are incomplete, while others show evidence of bound hands and feet.